RishiDarkDevil/Image-Segmentation/README.md

 Usage:
 - Run the lines of commands in `function-image-segment.R` Rscript.
-- Before running it on example images keep the PNG images in the same folder where the RScript is running.
+- Before running it on example images keep the PNG(grayscale - Color PNG not supported yet) images in the same folder where the RScript is running.

 Tip:
 - Use RStudio for smoother experience.